Call Guardian

 Professional Installation

 Two days later, a Guardian technician visited our home to install the system.
 There was nothing much to report here, other than it was pretty quick and painless.
-However, professional installation isn’t free with Guardian Protection.
-They charge $99 for the service (same price as ADT), so that’s something to consider when factoring in costs.
-Their techs are highly trained, so we knew they would install the system right the first time.5
+We think it’s worth the price as their techs are highly trained, so we knew they would install the system right the first time.

 Day-to-Day Use